jetzlstorfer/developing-microservices/lab4/README.md

 - Node image: Ubuntu
 - Size: 3

-IMPORTANT: Billing must be enabled in order to use Google Kubernetes Engine.
+Note: Billing must be enabled in order to use Google Kubernetes Engine.

 <br>